kestra-io/plugin-dagster/README.md

 <p align="center" style="color:grey;"><i>Get started with Kestra in 3 minutes.</i></p>

-# Kestra Plugin Template

-> A template for creating Kestra plugins
+# Dagster Plugin for Kestra

-This repository serves as a general template for creating a new [Kestra](https://github.com/kestra-io/kestra) plugin.
-It should take only a few minutes!
-Use this repository as a scaffold to ensure that you've set up the plugin correctly, including unit tests and CI/CD workflows.
+> This repository provides the official **Kestra plugin for Dagster**.

+It allows Kestra flows to trigger and interact with **Dagster jobs** via the Dagster GraphQL API — for example, by launching runs, waiting for completion, and retrieving job results.

+This plugin is based on the standard Kestra plugin template, ensuring full compatibility with Kestra’s plugin development model, unit tests, and CI/CD workflows.

 ![Kestra orchestrator](https://kestra.io/video.gif)